Semenyo, Asare out: Confirmed Black Stars line-up vs Wales

-Wales vs Ghana: Predicted Black Stars Starting XI for Pre-World Cup Match
+Wales vs Ghana: Confirmed Black Stars Starting XI for Pre-World Cup Match

 - Ghana will face Wales on June 2 in Cardiff as the Black Stars step up preparations for the 2026 FIFA World Cup